-The following were written by each of our Team Members as they returned from Jinotepe, Nicaragua.
+The following stories were written by our Team Members over the years as they returned from Jinotepe, Nicaragua.
 They are our “God Moments,” small moments in which we saw God working and in which we were able to join Him!

 At the beginning of the week, we all prayed for God to give us a glimpse of the opportunities He has set up for us.
 Visions, and thoughts, soon came to mind and throughout our time there, we recognized them.
 People were given hope, many accepted God's grace and my mind was blown away once again by His awesome power and sovereignty.
 Secondly, at a youth rally we did with the youth from La Roca church, God put it on my heart to share my testimony.
 I was insanely nervous, but I kept praying for Him to speak to me.
 To my surprise, He answered my prayer.
 As I started speaking, all my anxiety went away, and I spoke with confidence I never thought I had!
 At the end of the night, after more dancing and Dan's message, 11 people accepted Christ for the first time.
 God showed me how powerful testimonies are, and I am comforted by the good that came from the hurt my family has experienced.